clintgallivan/disord-auto-messager/README.md

 password: discord

-## Feel free to use it if you would like to as well :)
+## Feel free to use it if however you like, and donations are much appreciated :)

+## If you would like to donate, here is my ERC-20 wallet address:

+0x7931159556165Df422287463364f29e39F92A487